Krukov/cashews/Readme.md

         await api.service.register(user)
 ```

-Here the api call may fail, the database transaction will rollback, but the cache will not.
+Here the API call may fail, the database transaction will rollback, but the cache will not.
-Of course, at this code we can solve it by moving the cache call outside transaction, but in real code it may not so easy.
+Of course, in this code, we can solve it by moving the cache call outside transaction, but in real code it may not so easy.
-Another case: we want to make bulk operations with group of keys to keep it consistent:
+Another case: we want to make bulk operations with a group of keys to keep it consistent:

 ```python
 async def login(user, token, session):